Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.14.11 : UpdraftCloud easy sign-up wizard.
-App privacy policy links for GDPR compliance.
-Azure Germany support (Azure add-on).
+* 1.14.12 : Added the ability to mark backups as "do not delete", new WP-CLI restore command and improvements to the sftp/scp remote storage method.
 Many tweaks for convenience and small fixes.
 A recommended update for all.
-Also fixes a change in the short-lived 1.14.9 that could cause backups to not be sent to remote storage